RandyBaeza/Caso-1-Diseno-de-software/README.md

 - Identify which existing components it will use inside it

-#### Step 1.3: Check Existing Components
+#### Step 4.3.1.3 Check Existing Components

 - Look in the component library to see if something similar already exists

 - If there is something similar, note what needs to be customized

-### Phase 2: Implementation
+### 4.3.2 Implementation
-#### Step 2.1: Create Folder Structure
+#### 4.3.2.1 Create Folder Structure

-- 1.Create a new folder with the component name
+- Create a new folder with the component name

-- 2.Create these files inside: the main component, test,export, and documentation.
+- Create these files inside: the main component, test,export, and documentation.

-#### Step 2.2: Define Component Interface
+#### 4.3.2.2 Define Component Interface

 -  Specify exactly what data the component expects to receive

 -  Include accessibility requirements

-#### Step 2.3: Build the Component
+#### 4.3.2.3 Build the Component

 - Use Tailwind CSS classes for styling according to the design system